MolimoWang/EventManagementSystem/02-analysis/usecases/docs/30-view_ticket_details.md

 # 30 View Ticket Details

 ## Basic Course of Events
-- The user selects 'View' option of a ticket from their ticket list(on the ticket list page(40-view_purchased_tickets.png).).
+- The user selects 'View' option of a ticket from their ticket list(on the ticket list page(40-view_purchased_tickets.png).
-- The system turn to the ticket information page(37-view_ticket_details_user.png).
+- The system turn to the ticket information page(37-view_ticket_details_user.png) which show the ticket details.
 ### Sequence Diagram

 ## Alternate Course of Events